Dusting for the Fingerprints of God

 How Spiritual Direction Can Change Your Life

-What does your story look like when you allow God to be in control of the narrative?
+What does your story look like when you allow God to guide the narrative?

-What happens when your finite human strength is surrendered to the infinite divine strength of a loving God who never fails?
+What happens when you stop relying on your own strength and begin trusting the infinite grace of a God who never fails?

 “Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.”